-(Chiaravalle, 1870 – Noordwjek, 1952) She was an Italian educator who rejuvenated teaching by developing a particular method known as the Montessori Method, which would initially be applied in Italian primary schools and later all over the world.
+Maria Montessori (Chiaravalle, 1870 – Noordwjek, 1952) was an Italian educator who renewed education by developing a particular method known as the Montessori Method, which would initially be applied in Italian primary schools and later all over the world.
 Aimed particularly at preschool children, it was based on encouraging the initiative and response capacity of children through the use of specially designed teaching material.
-The method proposed great diversification of work and as much freedom as possible, so that the child would learn by themselves, substantially in line with the rhythm of their own discoveries..
+The method proposed great diversification of work and as much freedom as possible, so children would learn by themselves, in line with the rhythm of their own discoveries.

-Maria received a degree in Medicine in 1896 from the University of Rome.
-The following year, she started working as an assistant in the department of Psychiatry in the same university.
-There she was driven by her profound instinct to study special-needs children and warned immediately that their problem, more than medical, was educational.
+Montessori received a degree in Medicine in 1896 from the University of Rome.
+The following year, she started working as an assistant in the Department of Psychiatry at the same university.
+There, she was driven by her profound instinct to study special-needs children and warned immediately that their problem was educational, not medical.
 She expounded her ideas on this subject at the Education Conference of 1898 in Turin.
-Minister Baccelli put her in charge of a course for teachers of Rome on the education of mentally disabled or “psychopathic” children, a course that was transformed later at an Orthophrenic School, led by Montessori for two years.
+Minister Baccelli put her in charge of a course for teachers on the education of special children of Rome, a course that later became an Orthophrenic School, led by Montessori for two years.

-The method consisted of developing the independence of the child, who could find in the “House” indispensable material for the exercising of the senses, objects appropriate to their interests and physical proportions, and the chance to apply themselves, with their personal work in accordance with their free choice, to solving interesting practical problems through the wide material available.
+The method used consisted in developing the independence of children, who found in “Casa dei Bambini” essential material for exercise their senses, appropriate objects for their interests and a prepared environment, in where they could learn in accordance with their free choice and solve interesting practical problems through the wide material available.

 The dominant principle was that of laissez-faire; monitoring to help if needed; having faith in the immense value of a free activity developed with specific goals adopted by the child who is capable of driving forward their safe development, gradually resulting in spontaneous discoveries and conquests in accordance with their natural rhythm and a succession of “sensitive periods”, linked to the particular interests of the child which it was necessary to know how to understand and satisfy at the appropriate time, so as to not let the right moment pass without the indispensable exercise.

-They were a programme and a ministry that made their own mark on the movement of the “active school” and were more or less connected to Rousseau and Friedrich Froebel.
+It was a programme and a ministry that made their own mark on the movement of the “active school” and was more or less connected to Rousseau and Friedrich Froebel.
 Her following work, L’autoeducazione nelle scuole elementari (Turin, 1910), also re-published twice in 1916 and 1940, applied the method to teaching in elementary school.

-Meanwhile, since 1909, she took courses for teachers in Città di Castello, protected by two distinguished figures of popular education, Leopoldo and Alice Franchetti, and wrote articles in Italian and English to illustrate her method and thinking, which she later summarised in the Manuale di pedagogia scientifica (Naples, 1921).
-From 1913-14 she increased her stays in North America and many European countries: Germany, Great Britain, Spain (Barcelona was the city interested in the new methods), the Netherlands and Sweden.
+Meanwhile, since 1909, she took courses for teachers in Città di Castello, protected by two distinguished figures of popular education, Leopoldo and Alice Franchetti.
+She wrote articles in Italian and English to illustrate her method and thinking, which she later summarised in the Manuale di pedagogia scientifica (Naples, 1921).
+From 1913-14 she increased her stays in North America and many European countries: Germany, Great Britain, Spain (Barcelona was the city interested in those new methods), the Netherlands and Sweden.
 She later went to China and India and Montessori “Casa dei Bambini” were simultaneously spreading throughout the world.

-Her influence was also felt in countries such as France, Austria and Switzerland.
-Meanwhile, her works were translated into almost every language and the Montessori school of thought, still retaining its essential features, developed the spiritual seeds, the often mystical vision of nature, the religious inspiration, that were already appearing in the first works.
+Her influence was also felt in countries such as France, Austria, and Switzerland.
+Meanwhile, her works were translated into almost every language and the Montessori school, still retaining its essential features, developed the spiritual seeds, the often mystical vision of nature, the religious.